graphql/graphql-spec/spec/Section 7 -- Response.md

 ```

 GraphQL services should not provide any additional entries to the error format,
-since they may conflict with additional entries that may be added in future
+since they could conflict with additional entries that may be added in future
 versions of this specification.

 > Note: Previous versions of this spec did not describe the `extensions` entry